Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-5/_posts/2001-02-01-querystrings.md

 ```
 The first page uses the **getElementById** to get the information and then pass it through to the next page using **window.location**.

-Then in the second page, you can get the information by using the **location.search** along with the **URLSearchParams** class (don't worry about that yet.. we will talk about that at greater length later).
+Then in the second page, you can get the information by using the **location.search** along with the **URLSearchParams** class (don't worry about that yet; we will talk about that at greater length later).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6bsF1D3i_vY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>